OtnipG/YoutubeTrendingVideosAnalysisPBI/README.md

 # YoutubeTrendingVideosAnalysisPBI
-Repository made for DataGlowUp, a challenge created by Heitor Sassaki on Linkedin, ir order to instigate the creation of a data analysis portfolio
+Repository made for DataGlowUp, a challenge created by Heitor Sasaki on Linkedin, in order to instigate the creation of a data analysis portfolio.

 # About the dataset
 The challenge was proposed basen on a famous dataset about Youtube Trending Videos.